primer/css/.changeset/smooth-forks-decide.md

 '@primer/css': patch
 ---

-Fix Layout ordering when using dividers and flowing as row with custom sidebar placement
+Fix Layout ordering when using dividers with custom sidebar placement